vanessangwl/copy-boulevard-2017/Boulevard.md

 ### Dining and bar

-For XX years, Boulevard has been serving <insert adj> food and <insert adj> drinks to you in the heart of Singapore.
-Our staff are dedicated to serving you at the highest level.
-At each and every of our outlets, you can rest assured that you will find only the best in wining and dining.
+For close to a decade, Boulevard has been serving you the best of popular Western and Asian cuisine in the heart of Singapore.
+At each and every of our outlets, join us and relax, be pampered and revel in the finest we have for you.

 ### Our Outlets